Implementation of quantum measurements using classical resources and only a single ancillary qubit

-Let us explore the intriguing conceptual consequences of the validity of this conjecture.
-First, consider a general nonadaptive measurement protocol that utilizes quantum measurement $\M$ on $\C^d$.
+\begin{conj*} For arbitrary extremal rank-one POVM $\M=(M_1,\ldots,M_\bo)$ on $\Complex^d$, there exists a partition $\lbrace X_\gamma\rbrace_{\gamma=1}^\alpha$ of $[\bo]$ satisfying $|X_\gamma|\leq d-1$ such that the corresponding value of success probability $\q$ from Eq. \eqref{eq:qsucc0} is larger than a positive constant independent of $d$. \end{conj*} Let us explore the intriguing conceptual consequences of the validity of this conjecture.
+First, consider a general nonadaptive measurement protocol that utilizes some quantum measurement $\M$ on $\Complex^d$.
 Such a protocol consists of $S$ independent measurement rounds of a quantum state $\rho$ resulting in outcomes $i_1,i_2,\ldots,i_S$ distributed according to the probability distribution $p(i|\M,\rho)=\tr(M_i \rho)$.
 This experimental data is then processed to solve a specific problem at hand.
-If we can simulate $\M$ (that can be arbitrary) via POVMs that can be implemented using only a single auxiliary qubit with probability $q$ independent on the dimension $d$, then this means that we can, on average, exactly reproduce the implementation of the above protocol for $q S$ of the total $S$ rounds.
+If we can simulate any \emph{arbitrary} $\M$ (see comment below proof of Theorem~\ref{thm:scheme}) via POVMs that can be implemented using only a single auxiliary qubit with probability $q$,which is independent of the dimension $d$, then this means that we can, on average, exactly reproduce the implementation of the above protocol for $q S$ of the total $S$ rounds.
 Importantly, we also know in which rounds the simulated protocol was successful, so we know which part of the output data generated by our simulation comes from the target distribution.
-Crucially, the above considerations are completely oblivious to the figure of merit and structure of the problem that measurements of $\M$ aim to solve.
+Crucially, the above considerations are completely oblivious to the figure of merit and the structure of the problem that measurements of $\M$ aim to solve.

-For many quantum information tasks losing only a constant fraction of the measurement rounds is not prohibitive and hence, assuming the validity of the conjecture, our POVM simulation scheme offers a way to significantly reduce quantum resources needed for their implementation.
-Exemplary such tasks include: quantum state tomography \cite{OptTomography}, quantum state discrimination \cite{QuantumStateDisriminationRev}, multi-parameter quantum metrology \cite{Ragy2016,Szcyykulska2016} or port-based teleportation \cite{Ishizaka2008}, and will be explored by us in future works.
+For many quantum information tasks, losing only a constant fraction of the measurement rounds is not prohibitive and hence, assuming the validity of the conjecture, our POVM simulation scheme offers a way to significantly reduce quantum resources needed for said POVM's implementation.
+Such exemplary tasks include quantum state tomography \cite{OptTomography}, quantum state discrimination \cite{QuantumStateDisriminationRev}, multi-parameter quantum metrology \cite{Ragy2016,Szcyykulska2016} or port-based teleportation \cite{Ishizaka2008}, and will be explored by us in future works.